 Lactobacillus rhamnosus (Lacticaseibacillus rhamnosus)

-This species of Lactobacillus was originally considered to be a subspecies of Lactobacillus casei; however, further genetic research determined that Lactobacillus rhamnosus was a separate species.
-The bacteria from this species are often found in chains, and are gram positive, anaerobic, and rod shaped.
+Lactobacillus rhamnosus is a bacterial species belonging to the Lactobacillus genus that was originally considered to be a subspecies of Lactobacillus casei; however, further genetic research determined that Lactobacillus rhamnosus was a separate species.
+Lactobacillus rhamnosus bacteria typically exist in the human digestive system, but Lactobacillus rhamnosus strains are also known to colonise in the vaginal environment.
+The bacteria from this species are often found in chains, and are gram positive, anaerobic and rod shaped.
+Other strains from the species are found in fermented foods such as yoghurt and other dairy products, especially semi-hard cheeses.

 As of April 2020 L. rhamnosus has been officially reclassified to Lacticaseibacillus rhamnosus (Zheng J et al., 2020).